kbr/fritzconnection/README.md

 `fritzmonitor.py` is a Tkinter GUI to display current IP as well as the upstream and downstream rates.
 It also makes it easy to reconnect and thus get a different IP from your ISP.

+`fritzhosts.py` is a command line interface to display the hosts known by the FRITZ!Box with IP, name, MAC and status.

 ### Other Files

 `fritztools.py` contains some helper functions and `test.py` contains unit tests.